 • Identify measurements of success and achievable milestones

-Eligibility: Teams consisting of tenure-track faculty with members from at least 3 different departments from two or more colleges at BYU.
+Track 2: Tenure-track faculty with members from at least 1 college, and 3 distinct departments or programs at BYU

-Reporting: Due three months after end of grant.
-The final report should describe external proposal(s) and their status, student mentoring activities, publications, and other results of note.
+• Written reports are due three months after the end of the grant.
+The final report should describe external proposal(s) and their status, and other research outcomes (publications, student mentoring activities, and other results of note).